Table of Contents:

 Redis is a in-memory key-value storage.
 Redis is best use to store cache data or session.
-Since Redis store the data inside your server’s memory, it can’t be used to store permanent data.
+Since Redis stores the data inside your server’s memory, it can’t be used to store permanent data.

 Memcached is use primarily for storing cache data.
-Same as Redis, Memcached store the data inside server’s memory.
+Similar to Redis, Memcached stores data inside server’s memory.

 Beanstalkd is used to store work queue.
 You can store your work queue such as sending email and crunching uploaded images to Beanstalkd.
-Then you need to write your logic to pull data from Beanstalkd and running the task in the background.
+You will need to write the logic to pull data from Beanstalkd and running the task in the background.